filecoin-project/filecoin-docs/content/en/smart-contracts/filecoin-evm-runtime/address-types/index.md

 ## Delegated addresses

-Filecoin supports extensible, user-defined actor addresses through the `4` address class, introduced in [fip-0048](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0048.md).
+Filecoin supports extensible, user-defined actor addresses through the `4` address class, introduced in [Filecoin Improvement Proposal (FIP) 0048](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0048.md).
 The `4` address class provides the following benefits to the network:

 - Implement foreign addressing systems in Filecoin.
 - A predictable addressing scheme to support interactions with addresses that do not yet exist on-chain.